-The Ratcliffe Hicks School of Agriculture (RHSA) offers 2-year Associate of Applied Science (AAS) degrees in Ornamental Horticulture and Turfgrass Management, and Animal Science.
-Ornamental Horticulture and Turfgrass Management majors may concentrate in Ornamental Horticulture or Turfgrass Management.
+The Ratcliffe Hicks School of Agriculture (RHSA) offers 2-year Associate of Applied Science (AAS) degrees in Plant Science, Animal Science, and recently established, Urban Forestry and Arboriculture.
+Plant Science majors may concentrate in Ornamental Horticulture, Turfgrass Management, or Sustainable Crop Production.
 Animal Science majors may choose to focus on Equine Studies or Dairy/Livestock Management.
 Urban Forestry and Aboriculture majors prepare students for employment, management, or entrepreneurial positions in arboriculture, urban, and community forestry careers.

 The School provides an opportunity for students with a variety of educational backgrounds and experiences to further their education with an applied focus.
 RHSA students include recent high school graduates as well as adults who are interested in continuing their education or a career change.
 Coursework offers a balance between technical and theoretical aspects of animal science, horticulture, and related disciplines.

 Courses & Faculty

 RHSA courses are taught by faculty in the College of Agriculture, Health and Natural Resources.
 RHSA students also take classes with baccalaureate (4-year) degree-seeking students in CAHNR and other colleges within UConn.

 To view the recommended course sequences for each major, view the Animal Science, Plant Science or Urban Forestry and Arboriculture pages.
 Information on major requirements may also be found on the Plans of Study page.